AAJA’s JCamp is a national multicultural journalism program for high school students.

 High school freshmen, sophomores and juniors are encouraged to apply.
 Students selected for the program have all costs covered including airfare, campus housing and meals.

 AAJA welcomes donations to its student and professional programs throughout the year.
 Your donation to the JCamp program will go a long way toward helping the students produce quality work and gain valuable newsroom experience!

-Historically, we accept 42 students each year.
-However, with COVID-19 and other considerations, we are planning on accepting around 25-30 students for 2022.
+With continuing uncertainty about pandemic risks and other considerations, we are planning on accepting around 25-30 students for 2023.

-Traditionally, students share a dorm room with one other accepted JCamp student.
-We are working with our partners to develop a housing strategy the prioritizes one student per dorm room as part of our COVID-19 precautions.
-Additional health considerations may be necessary given COVID-19 precautions.
+Traditionally, students share a college dorm room with one other accepted JCamp student.
+We are working with our host partner to develop a housing strategy that prioritizes health and well-being as part of our pandemic precautions.
+Additional health considerations may be necessary.